 Buying a new home is probably the single biggest decision most of us make.
 It can be a lot of fun, but it can be challenging too.
 When you're moving, this is especially true, since you may have a short time within which to purchase.
 If you're moving to another city or moving to another country, there is planning and research involved as well.
 It is often wiser to rent first when moving overseas.

 Take your time if you can.
 Never rush into a purchase because you feel pressured to buy fast.
-But of course, there may be times when the situation dictates your timing.
+There may be times when the situation dictates your timing.
 There could be reasons, such as an expanding family, baby, on the way, relocating for work reasons - these are all valid reasons for having to find a home in a hurry.

 Other important considerations are whether to borrow and pay interest on your home or wait and save more till you can finance more of the home yourself.
-And what if you don't have sufficient funds for the down payment?
+What if you don't have sufficient funds for the down payment?

 Advantages to Borrowing for Your Down-Payment

 - You can stop paying rent sooner and get into a home faster - less money sunk into a rental.
 Pay off your mortgage instead of someone else's.

 - You can buy at a time before house prices rise beyond what you can afford.
 You can take advantage of the housing slump, and you can probably afford more house for your money.

 - You will start paying off your home earlier.
 It can lead to substantial savings in the long run.

 Disadvantages to Borrowing for Your Down-Payment